andrey-aleshkov/backbone-uikit/README.md

 ## UIView

-The UIView class defines a rectangular area on the screen and the interfaces for managing the content in that area.
+The UIView class defines a rectangular area on the screen and interfaces for content in that area.
 Because view objects are the main way your application interacts with the user, they have a number of responsibilities.
 Here are just a few:

 * Layout